selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

     [INFO] Finished at: 2023-02-20T14:20:41+01:00
     [INFO] ------------------------------------------------------------------------

-  #Todo happened.
+  Two files have been created `TP1_Maven/MyApp/target/maven-archiver/pom.properties` and `TP1_Maven/MyApp/target/MyApp-1.0-SNAPSHOT.jar` and test reports have been edited.
+It look like tests have been run and reports updated.
+Also a *.jar* has been created.

    * Again, analyze *myApp/target* repository.

-    We can find in it #TODO.
+    We can find in it new file and directory mentioned before.
 See [commit](https://github.com/selimhaddioui/EFREI_JavaAvancee/commit/8369ddef09cba4aa50cbf595d307b6e803b3a5ee)

 * What is the relation with `mvn compile` ?

-  The relation is about #TODO.
+  `mvn package` seem to create a package (here a *.jar*) from compiled code (here *.class* files) and `mvn compile` generate compiled code.

 * Write below command in **command prompt**.